wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

 RBAC modes
 ----------

 RBAC in Wazuh can be configured in two different and opposite ways: **black** and **white**.
-The choice of one mode or another determines what will be the behaviour of the created policies.
+The choice of one mode or another determines what will the behaviour of the created policies be.
 If the parameter ``effect`` of a policy is set to ``allow``, that policy will be allowed in both black and white mode.
 If the effect is ``deny``, it will be denied in both black and white.
 Therefore, the RBAC mode only affects those actions that are not specified within each policy.

 - **White list mode:** everything is forbidden.
-The administrator configure roles to give permissions.
+The administrator configures roles to give permissions.
 - **Black list mode:** everything is allowed.
-The administrator configure roles to restrict permissions.
+The administrator configures roles to restrict permissions.